Data Protection Impact Assessment (DPIA) - Example for practices

 Involve making predictions about individuals in general, their performance, movement, behaviour or location?
 No

 Involve the use of information about individuals of a kind particularly likely to raise privacy concerns?
 For example, health records, criminal records or other information that people would consider to be particularly private.
-No
+Yes

 Involve any cross-border processing or transfers of personal data out of the U.K?
 No